-The current map is available for use in other submods, just send a PM to FireFreak111 and talks will will begin from there.
+The current map is available for use in other submods, as long as credit for the mod is clearly stated, and the mod has a thread here on the TWCenter.
 For submods two extra AI's used in DaC are included in the descr_campaign_ai_db.xml file.
 These ai_labels are 'dunland' and 'enedwaith'.

-Remade to the Core! - The map has been made from scratch, with a completely new heightmap based on the official map of Middle-earth.
+100% Remade Map! - The map has been made from scratch, with a completely new heightmap based on the official map of Middle-earth.
 Hundreds of hours have been spent making sure this map works and looks like the world its based in.
-Two maps are present, with the older one (1.5) utilised for the smaller Fellowship Campaign.
+Two maps are present, with the older one (1.3) utilised for the smaller Fellowship Campaign.